-Is there anything more frustrating than searching for a specific item when you are in hurry?
+Is there anything more frustrating than searching for a specific item when you are in a hurry?

 Another problem arises when the company needs to go through a periodic inventory audit.
 You will find yourself asking questions like – why aren’t all our tools and equipment in their proper places?
 Why isn’t this part in our database?
 How many mobile workers have equipment in their cars?
 The limitless places that inventory can be scattered may be startling.

-First, let’s take a look at typical challenges with asset management in field service and their impact on business.
+First, let’s take a look at typical challenges with field service asset management in field service and their impact on business.

 Why Asset Management in Field Service is more prone to risks?

-1. Parts on the move – with employees working in shifts and parts and tools constantly being transferred between personnel, tracking assets is a difficult task.
+1. Parts on the move – with employees working in shifts and parts and tools constantly being transferred between personnel, field service asset tracking is a difficult task.

 2. Many warehouses – keeping warehouse inventory accurate and up-to-date is already a challenge, so how do you manage the inventory of multiple warehouses?
 More warehouses means greater complexity of monitoring and managing inventory.

 3. Fraudulent activity – trust is not enough when passing valuable equipment to be used in the field.
 Especially when relying on subcontractors who might be reusing tools for tasks not related to your order.

 4. Theft – this should not be excluded from consideration – thefts are reported even at companies where employees work on-premises, and it’s easier to track fixed assets in field service.
 Having workers outside the company poses additional risk for missing inventory due to the fact that there are more people involved in the exchange of tools and equipment or simply due to the frequent location changes of employees.

 5. Ambiguous procedures and improper execution – if a company doesn’t set explicit instructions for responsible usage of parts and equipment, or doesn’t enforce these instructions, field asset management becomes merely theoretical and not based in reality – and this reality may cost your company a great amount of money.